BrainCircuitsBehaviorLab/village/_sources/system_operation/GUI.md.txt

 On this screen, saved data is displayed.
 The following tables are accessible:

 *   **`EVENTS`:** A comprehensive system log that records animal entries, exits, and denied entry attempts.
-Selecting any specific event and clicking **`VIDEO`** opens the corresponding video recording of that moment.
+Selecting any specific event and clicking `VIDEO` opens the corresponding video recording of that moment.

 *   **`SESSIONS SUMMARY`:** A historical list of all completed training sessions.
-Selecting an item from this list grants access to its corresponding CSV file (available in both standard and raw formats), the session's video file, and a user-configurable behavioral plot.
+Selecting an item from this list grants access to its corresponding CSV file (available in both standard `DATA` and raw `DATA_RAW` formats), the session's video file, `VIDEO` and a user-configurable behavioral plot `PLOT`.

 *   **`TEMPERATURES`:** A chronological log of all recorded environmental temperature and humidity values within the system.

 *   **`SESSION_RAW`:** Displays the session currently in progress or the most recently completed one, rendered in real time (one row per registered hardware/behavioral event).
-Clicking **`PLOT`** opens a user-configurable, real-time graphical chart of the session.
+Clicking `PLOT` opens a user-configurable, real-time graphical chart of the session.

 *   **`SESSION`:** Displays the session currently in progress or the most recently completed one, structured according to the final data storage format (parsed dynamically into one row per trial).
-Clicking **`PLOT`** opens a user-configurable, real-time graphical chart of the session.
+Clicking `PLOT` opens a user-configurable, real-time graphical chart of the session.

 *   **`CALIBRATION`:** Contains parameter data regarding all currently active system calibrations.